lingokids/react-native-build-exercise/README.md

 - Make it so that the script generates both versions of the app instead of just the one you originally chose.
 - Make it so that the app has a different app icon depending on the type of build being generated (debug or release)
 - Make it so that the app's text strings come from a separate .json file that gets bundled along with the release and that is different for debug and release builds.

+## Legal notes

+All the results obtained from this exercise will be used for recruitment purposes.
+The company is not authorised to use it, and you own the copyright of this code.
+Please, remember that this document and its information are confidential and won’t be reproduced or circulated.